srest2021/pickup-app/Documentation.md

 Our app allows users to organize, find, and join pick-up games in a convenient and streamlined manner.
 Users have access to nearby games that fit their skill level and match the desired sport, while organizers can share and coordinate games with their friends or anyone nearby.
 Organizers can control game visibility (public vs. private), accept or reject user requests to join a game, and invite specific users to join, allowing full control over who has access to the game location and details.
 Organizers can coordinate user responsibilities for bringing gear, equipment, and more.
 Users can add friends and communicate easily with each other through game-specific chatrooms.

 ### 1.2 Scope
+The scope of our app encompasses a social network for users to find and engage with their local community, make friends, and communicate with other players.
+Our app also functions as a tool for organizers to schedule and manage pickup games and their players.

 ### 1.3 Audience
 Our potential users include individuals who organize or want to organize pick-up games with their friends, as well as individuals looking to find and join pick-up games easily.